Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Methods

 \subsection{Sampling solutions}

-In general, geodesic-BP will converge towards different optimal \glspl{pmj}, $X_0^*$, depending on the choice of $X^{(0)}_0$, that is the initial guess for the \glspl{pmj} for the optimization algorithm.
+In general, Geodesic-BP will converge towards different optimal \glspl{pmj}, $X_0^*$, depending on the choice of $X^{(0)}_0$, that is the initial guess for the \glspl{pmj} for the optimization algorithm.
 We empirically quantify the variability of optimized solutions as follows.
-We generate 20 initial sets \glspl{pmj} by random sampling, with each set comprising 300 \glspl{pmj} locations and timings.
+We generate 20 initial sets of \glspl{pmj} by random sampling, with each set comprising 300 \glspl{pmj} locations and timings.
+The random sampling of $X^{(0)}_0$ is as follows: each \gls{pmj} has initial position, $\vx_i$, uniformly distributed \revaat{on the boundary of the feasible domain} $\partial S$ using \texttt{trimesh}~\cite{dawson_haggerty_et_al_trimesh_2019}, and $t_i$ uniformly distributed between $t_0$ and $t_\text{end}$.
+Note that all sites and timings are drawn independently.
+By default, the number of \glspl{pmj} is set to $N=300$, unless otherwise stated.
 Each of them is optimized by Geodesic-BP to minimize the mismatch to the recorded \gls{gt} \gls{ecg}.
-The random sampling of $X^{(0)}_0$ is as follows: each \gls{pmj} has initial position, $\vx_i$, uniformly distributed on $\partial S$ using \texttt{trimesh}~\cite{dawson_haggerty_et_al_trimesh_2019}, and $t_i$ uniformly distributed between $t_0$ and $t_\text{end}$.
-Note that all sites and timings are drawn independently.
-By default, the number of \gls{pmj} is set to $N=300$, unless otherwise stated.